Requirements and Expectations

 - Maintain a cumulative 3.25 grade point average

-- Perform a minimum of 15 hours of community service each semester at one or more off-campus locations (This will be incorporated
+- Perform a minimum of 15 hours of community service each semester at one or more off-campus locations (This will be incorporated in some programs)

 - Participate in Required Honors Programs Events

 - Regularly attend Honors Program Cohort Meetings

 - We recommend students be activity engaged in Student Leadership Roles (excluding Honors)

 - Actively apply for internships or coops each year

 - Senior Project - students must complete an original research project.
 It will be presented at the “Senior Night of Excellence” to the Shaw University community.

 - Personal Statement - all seniors must compose a personal statement for graduate/professional school, whether they apply or not.
 A copy will be kept in their file for future reference.